 Number of references:

-Number of figures, tables, and text boxes:
+Number of figures, tables, and text boxes: 4 figures; 0 tables; 0 text boxes

 Abstract

 The prevalence of the species abundance distribution’s hollow-curve shape across many communities is frequently assumed to reflect ecological processes structuring communities.
 However, this hollow curve can also emerge from the statistical process of dividing a particular number of individuals into a given number of species.
 While the hollow curve may be a statistical artefact, ecological processes may introduce subtle deviations between empirical species abundance distributions and their statistically most probable forms.
 By comparing 24,500 communities to their statistical baselines, we found that empirical communities are consistently highly skewed and uneven relative to their statistical baselines.
 However, small communities – with few species or individuals – exhibit poorly-resolved statistical baselines, evidently reducing our capacity to detect deviations.
 The extraordinarily skewed and uneven nature of empirical abundance distributions provides new avenues for testing ecological theory, while the issues posed by small communities illustrate the limitations of statistical baselines for studying ecological pattern.